Multi-Factor Authentication: Why It Matters

 Having a second (or even third) verification process reduces the risk of unauthorized access in case your password is compromised.
 Without MFA in place, you run the risk of unfortunate events, such as data breaches, phishing vulnerabilities, credential stuffing, keylogging, and malware – just to name a few.

-• Enhances security – Adding additional layers of security will make it harder for hackers to gain access to accounts or systems.
+- Enhances security – Extra layers make it harder for hackers to break in.

 With a few extra keystrokes, you can take back control by securing your system and safeguarding sensitive information against the growing threat of hackers.
 By requiring multiple forms of identification and verification, MFA makes it more difficult for hackers to gain unauthorized access.
 There’s no question that the benefits far outweigh the minor annoyance of longer logins.